Best Z-Wave Hubs (2024 Update)

 My Other Recommendations

 While the Homey Pro is my choice for best overall Z-Wave hub, there are cheaper alternatives depending on what your priorities are.
-You’ll want to consider ease of use, how hands on you want to be with getting devices working, how much flexibility you want going forward, and whether you want to include other smart home protocols in the one solution, which I always recommend for greater versatility down the road.
+You’ll want to consider ease of use, how hands on you want to be with getting devices working, how much flexibility you want going forward, and whether you want to include other smart home protocols in the one solution - I always recommend this for greater versatility down the road.

 For a good alternative Z-Wave hub with a lower entry cost and a fairly good user experience for most people, the Aeotec Smart Hub is a good value choice.
 This is designed to work with Samsung SmartThings as the primary smart home platform which offers a good level of community support, a decent app experience, and room to grow with your skills.
 You’ll get access to Z-Wave, ZigBee, and Wi-Fi based products, and the new Matter smart home protocol for devices that use Wi-Fi for communication.